 I invite you to follow The Kitchen is My Playground with Pinterest, Facebook, Google Friend Connect, Linky Followers, bloglovin', or Feedburner.
 Buttons are in the right sidebar.
 I'd love to have you back soon!

-Honey-Vanilla GranolaSource: A Tracey original
+Honey-Vanilla GranolaSource: A Tracey creation

 - 7 c. old-fashioned oats

 - 1 c. coarsely chopped walnuts

 - 1 c. unsalted sunflower seeds